 Key areas of the students' study are selected for inclusion on the Semester reports and results for assessed tasks for Years 10 and 11 are made available through our Progressive Reporting System throughout each Semester.
 In Year 10 core and elective subjects the assessment tasks evolve from the Australian Curriculum.
+The school will be implementing the updated version of the Australian Curriculum in 2023 and, therefore, the courses outlined in this guide will be subject to changes and updates.

 In Years 11 and 12 the assessment tasks arise from the achievement of learning outcomes of the Victorian Curriculum and Assessment Authority (VCAA) or the Vocational Education and Training modules.
 If a Year 10 student takes a VCE subject VCAA regulations apply.